 Section 16(a) of the Exchange Act requires directors, executive officers, and persons who beneficially own more than 10% of our common stock to file certain reports with the SEC concerning their beneficial ownership of our common stock.
-Based solely on our review of the Section 16(a) reports filed electronically with the SEC and our knowledge of certain transactions with directors and executive officers, all Section 16 reporting persons were in compliance with all Section 16(a) filing requirements with respect to the year ended December 30, 2023, except for a Form 3 filed by Tony Byerly on January 9, 2024 following his appointment as a director on December 29, 2023, a Form 3 filed by Eileen M. Youds on January 10, 2024 following her appointment as a director on December 29, 2023, and a Form 4 filed by Roger Fradin on February 13, 2024 reporting a transaction on February 1, 2024.
+Based solely on our review of the Section 16(a) reports filed electronically with the SEC and our knowledge of certain transactions with directors and executive officers, all Section 16 reporting persons were in compliance with all Section 16(a) filing requirements with respect to the year ended December 30, 2023, except for a Form 3 filed by Tony Byerly on January 9, 2024 following his appointment as a director on December 29, 2023, a Form 3 filed by Roger Fradin on February 13, 2024 reporting a transaction on February 1, 2024.
 The delinquent filings were inadvertent.